Sunday, January 17, 2016

 A quote about writing

-I’m sure every writer, once or many times in his or her lifetime may receive a mail from someone interested in his work or articles.
-I have received hundreds of mails of admiration over my writings.
-One of the mails I received recently touched me after reading.
+I’m sure every writer, once or many times in his or her lifetime, may receive an email from someone interested in his work or articles.
+I have received hundreds of emails of admiration over my writings.
+One of the emails I received recently touched me after reading it.
 I decided to publish it…

 I had a big problem on LinkedIn’s platform when I wrote an article entitled ‘Why many Africans are allergic to reading?
-The aim of the article is to encourage reading, but it turned out to be an article which nearly caused my crucifixion or lynching by some Africans that find the article unsavory.
+The article aims to encourage reading, but it turned out to be an article that nearly caused my crucifixion or lynching by some Africans who find the article unsavory.

-When you find yourself in such a situation, don’t lose your temper, remain calm and try to explain the significance of the article.
-You may receive negative comments, yet still, be positive.
-You may lose some followers, but don’t let that bother you, because those that aren’t ready to learn, aren’t also ready to accept any explanation.
+When you find yourself in such a situation, don’t lose your temper; remain calm and try to explain the significance of the article.
+You may receive negative comments, yet still be positive.
+You may lose some followers, but don’t let that bother you, because those who aren’t ready to learn are alson’t ready to accept any explanation.

 Hi Joel

-I spent time chasing something I never believed in but thought it was the means to an end – the empowerment of Africans in Europe.
-It was a delusion and spent time in prison through malicious prosecutions.
+I spent time chasing something I never believed in, but thought it was the means to an end – the empowerment of Africans in Europe.
+It was a delusion, and he spent time in prison through malicious prosecutions.

 Like you, I loved writing since I was in my primary school years.
 I helped write letters for those who could not read to their families who were far away from their places of work.